AndreasTsolkas/job_applications_tracker_app/README.md

 * Mapper tests
 * Service layer tests
 * Repository tests
-* Controller tests after REST API implementation
+* Controller tests

+Future testing tools:

+* JUnit
+* Mockito
+* MockMvc

-The goal is to ensure reliability and maintainability as new backend layers are added.
+The goal is to ensure reliability, maintainability, and confidence as new features are added.

 ---